Header Image

 4.16.
 Stress benefits of self-esteem problems

-This perception is the way in which stress ensures that the person concerned remains active.
+This perception is the way in which stress ensures that the person with ADHD remains active.
 The feeling of having achieved enough would pave the way for a certain satisfaction and thus a permitted relaxation.
 However, this would be dangerous in the case of an acute threat, which is the underlying stressor of the stress response, as it would weaken the drive to fight the threat.

 Stress tells the person experiencing it that their previous problem-solving strategies are inadequate.
 Stress communicates immediately: “You are not okay the way you are (so far) - because you are in an extremely dangerous situation.
 Move, change so that you can survive.
 What’s more, your previous stress management strategies have put you in this situation.
 That’s why you shouldn’t feel good about the way you are.”